Artigas81/Artigas81.github.io/projects.md

 A key goal is the use of economic algorithms in order to create a Grid infrastructure with efficient resource allocation mechanisms.
 It is thus necessary the study, design, and evaluation of resource allocation algorithms in distributed computation systems.
-Such systems must take into account several variables like client demand, resource state and availability, and the competition among services—to provide decentralized and autonomous system adaptivity.
+Such systems must take into account several variables like client demand, resource state and availability, and the competition among services to provide decentralized and autonomous system adaptivity.

 ***

 ### [POPEYE: Professional Peer Environment Beyond Edge Computing](http://srvweb01.softeco.it/IST-Popeye/)
-Specific Targeted Research Project (STREP) funded by the EU—6th Framework Program, IST priority. **Contract No. IST-2006-034241.**
+Specific Targeted Research Project (STREP) funded by the EU (6th Framework Program), IST priority. **Contract No. IST-2006-034241.**

 Next generation collaborative systems will offer the mobile users seamless and natural collaboration amongst a diversity of agents within distributed, knowledge-rich and virtualised working environment.
 However this ambitious goal needs to face